geudde/attic-chest/pages/04.season-3/02.meeting-30/07.foxes/docs.md

 With many a keen sarcastic sneer
 &emsp;His case the motley circle mourn
 And men and maids delighted hear
-&emsp;The Lawyer roasted in his turn.
+&emsp;The lawyer roasted in his turn.

 And now the culprit more to vex
-The Hostess presses thro’ the crowd
+The hostess presses thro’ the crowd
 His suppliant mien she little recks
 But talks of *damages* aloud.

-Constrained by Fear and Shame to yield
+Constrained by fear and shame to yield
 And eke to save his eyes and head
 He plights his word, and from the field
-The Guests again retire to bed.
+The guests again retire to bed.

 But how, amid the wondrous coil
 Did lovely young Emilia fare